keithgee/Re-Resolver/README.md

 ### Hardware requirements

-- iPhone 5 or newer with any version of iOS 10 through iOS 12 (iOS 9 is no longer supported)
+- Any iPhone, iPad, or iPod touch running a version of iOS from iOS 10 through iOS 12

-The app will also run on iPads with the required operating system via the built-in iPhone simulator, though the experience is not optimal.

 ## Disclaimer